SLV.Global Peer Mentor Handbook

 Orientation (day 2) - Your first Orientation will be the same as a volunteer’s and will take place the day after you arrive.
 Relax.
 You’re not expected to do anything other than get involved at this stage.
 Sit with other people, make friends and watch closely.
 The next Orientation you attend will be for volunteers you will be responsible for and at that time you will be participating in, and even leading, parts of the day.

-Jungle Weekend - You will have your jungle weekend with your first team of volunteers you are acting as Peer Mentor for, not the team you arrive with.
-This will usually take place in your third or fourth weekend in Sri Lanka.
-For your first couple of weekends please go away with each other and the other Peer Mentors and volunteers already in the country.
-At your Jungle Weekend we ask you to please not drink, as this is a time for you to establish yourself as a responsible leader.
+Jungle Break - You will have your jungle break with your first team of volunteers you are acting as Peer Mentor for, not the team you arrive with.
+This will usually take place during your third or fourth week in Sri Lanka.
+At your Jungle Break we ask you to please not drink, as this is a time for you to establish yourself as a responsible leader.
 You can't do that drunk...

 Week 1 & 2 - You will have two-four to weeks to settle into Sri Lanka before you are expected to take on the role of a Peer Mentor (this depends on when you arrive in Sri Lanka).
 However, this time will be spent getting to know your area and learning the ropes.
 Speak to other Peer Mentors, but remember to make the role your own and to be the kind of Peer Mentor you would want if you were a volunteer.
 Volunteers will know you’re in training for your first few weeks, but we still expect you to behave responsibly and set an example.